-[Ans: $tan^{-1}(0.866)$ ]
+[Ans: $tan^{-1}(0.866)$]

-iii) Two small and similar bar magnets have magnetic dipole moment of 1.0 Am each.
+iii) Two small and similar bar magnets have magnetic dipole moment of 1.0 Am2 each.
 They are kept in a plane in such a way that their axes are perpendicular to each other.
 A line drawn through the axis of one magnet passes through the center of other magnet.
 If the distance between their centers is 2 m, find the magnitude of magnetic field at the mid point of the line joining their centers.

+[Ans:

+$$\sqrt{5} \times 10^{-7}$$

-[Ans: $\sqrt{5} \times 10^{-7}$ T]
+T]

-- iv) A circular magnet is made with its north pole at the centre, separated from the surrounding circular south pole by an air a gap.
+iv) A circular magnet is made with its north pole at the centre, separated from the surrounding circular south pole by an air a gap.
 Draw the magnetic field lines in the gap.

-[The magnet is hypothetical magnet].
-Draw a diagram to illustrate the magnetic lines of force between the south poles of two such magnets. - v) Two bar magnets are placed on a straight line with their north poles facing each other on a horizontal surface.
+Draw a diagram to illustrate the magnetic lines of force between the south poles of two such magnets.

+v) Two bar magnets are placed on a horizontal surface.
 Draw magnetic lines around them.
 Mark the position of any neutral points (points where there is no resultant magnetic field) on your diagram.